sheredom/utf8.h/README.md

 - Add utf8size to allow users to get the size in bytes of a utf8 string.
 - Add utf8valid to check that a given utf8 string is actually a valid utf8 string.
 - Add NULL pointer support.
 Should I NULL check the arguments to the API?
-- Add Doxygen similar to the Unix man pages for string.h.
+- Add Doxygen (or similar) to the Unix man pages for string.h.
+- Investigate adding dst buffer sizes for utf8cpy and utf8cat to catch overwrites (as suggested by https://twitter.com/FlohOfWoe/status/618669237771608064)

 ## License ##